lawrencestfs/File-Organization-and-Processing/README.md

 # diagram-conversor.png

-This is a graphical representation of the functionality of the COnverter programs.
+This is a graphical representation of the functionality of the Converter.c program.
+The object oriented aproach from the Java version differs a little bit.